ciscoheat/deepstate/README.md

     final json : ds.ImmutableJson;
 }

-// Create a Contained Immutable Asset class by extending DeepState<T>,
+// Create a Contained Immutable Asset class by extending DeepState<S, T>,
-// where T is the type of your program state. class CIA extends DeepState<State> {
+// where S is the asset type, and T is the type of your program state. class CIA extends DeepState<CIA, State> {}
-    public function new(initialState, middlewares = null)
-        super(initialState, middlewares);
-}

 // And a Main class to use it. class Main {